 By making purchases during sales or percentage off days, you can save a considerable amount of money instead of buying items at full price.
 All you have to put up with is having a few fittings laying around your home before they’re ready to be used!

-OK, it’s not the most glamorous option but if you’re up to the challenge, removing the debris and rubbish accumulated from the job yourself can be a way to cut down on excess rubbish removal costs – and in some instances, a skip hire.
+It’s not the most glamorous option but if you’re up to the challenge, removing the debris and rubbish accumulated from the job yourself can be a way to cut down on excess rubbish removal costs – and in some instances, a skip hire.

 Liaise with your contractors to see what’s possible, and propose what you’d be happy to do up front so they know what your intentions are.